Boyd Lake State Park

 Marina phone number: (970) 663-2662

-Boyd Lake State Park is a water-sports haven for northern Colorado.
-The lake lies at the western-most edge of the plains at the foot of snow-capped Long’s Peak and the mountains of the Continental Divide.
+Boyd Lake State Park is a water-recreation haven in northern Colorado.
+The lake lies at the westernmost edge of the plains, by the foot of snow-capped Long’s Peak and the mountains of the Continental Divide.

 Pets are allowed on Boyd Lake State Park but must be kept on a 6-foot leash at all times.